Ago3/ago3.github.io/index.md

 I am also actively involved in the NLP community around online safety.
 I co-organised the 8th and 9th [Workshop on Online Abuse and Harms](https://www.workshopononlineabuse.com) (2024, 2025), and in 2022, I created a Slack community for researchers and practitioners working on hate speech and related topics.
 As of June 2025, it includes over 250 members from academia and industry.

-**I am currently on the job market, looking for Research Scientist roles in NLP, ideally with a focus on safety.**

 ---

 ### News